What Is a Jumbo Loan? What You Need to Know

 What Is the Conforming Loan Limit?

-In most cases, the conforming loan limit is $435,100.
+In most cases, the conforming loan limit is $726,200.
 However, the conforming loan limit can vary, just as the cost of living varies.
 In areas that have a high cost of living, the conforming loan limit may be much higher.
+And, the conforming loan limit changes over time.
+When this article was first published on 10/8/18, the conforming loan limit was $435,100.
+Over time it changes to reflect home prices.

 How Do Jumbo Loans Compare to Conforming Loans?